bigzijing/Geopython-Conference-2018/README.md

 Can we publish these scripts or create something that others can use?

 #### Bonus: Creating a Main Script
-1. For the more advanced coders, you might want to create a Class instead of just defining functions, but for the purpose of this workshop, I don't think that it helps in creating cleaner code or better modularity
+1. For the more advanced coders, you might want to create a Class and declaring methods instead of just defining functions, but for the purpose of this workshop, I don't think that it helps in creating cleaner code or better modularity
 2. Otherwise, create a script that does everything with just being called once
-3. Make the script from Bonus 1 interactive, and get the user inputs on file paths, algorithm parameters, etc.
+3. Make the script interactive, and get the user inputs on file paths, algorithm parameters, etc.
 4. Once you are satisfied with that script, you might even want to consider converting it into a plugin so that it can be published and used by others

 ## Notes for QGIS 3.0.0

 ## References, Resources and Additional Help
+* Processing: A Python Framework for the Seamless Integration of Geoprocessing Tools in QGIS by Anita Graser
+    * In-depth development history on Processing Framework
+* Processing GitHub repository by Victor Olaya (developer of Processing)
+* QGIS 2.18 Documentation
+    * Contains a lot of resources and documentations
+    * Links to tutorials and textbooks like the PyQGIS Cookbook, QGIS Developers Guide
+* QGIS Tutorials by Ujaval Gandhi
+    * Helpful step by step tutorials on many aspects of QGIS
+* Vast amount of resources, forums and an active and helpful community online
+* Special thanks to helpful developers like Anita Graser and other users on GIS Stack Exchange for answering my questions
+* And of course, the wonderful people at Geometa Lab, HSR

 ## Contact
+Kang Zi Jing, author and owner of this GitHub repository: zkang[at]hsr[dot]ch